TO BE REMOVED IN V5

 Today, Dover Castle is managed by English Heritage as a historic tourist destination and attracts over 300,000 visitors each year.

-The Castle team had been using an old FM Analogue system which was not able to provide adequate coverage of the entire site largely occupied by fortified structures and notably in the underground tunnel complex.
+The Castle team had been using an old FM Analogue system, which was not able to provide adequate coverage of the entire site, largely occupied by fortified structures and notably in the underground tunnel complex.
 The decision was made by English Heritage and its radio system partner Smye-Rumsby to upgrade the system to digital operation to ensure good coverage of all key areas and allow the system to adapt to future needs – whether capacity increase or AI/Automation integration etc.

 The Castle team had been using an old FM Analogue system which was not able to provide adequate coverage of the entire site